s3g/s3g-max/README.md

 # s3g-max

-Native Max/MSP externals for spatial audio, ambisonic decoding, subwoofer routing, and multichannel utility work.
+Max/MSP externals for spatial audio, ambisonic decoding, subwoofer routing, and multichannel utility work.

 `s3g-max` is a Max package that builds `.mxo` externals from the shared C++